Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

-When a character **Limit Breaks,** they lose all perspective on anything that does not align with their **Great Curse** and will make active and considered effort to fulfill it, damn the consequences.
+When a character **Limit Breaks,** they lose all perspective on anything that does not align with their **Great Curse** and will make active and considered effort to fulfill it, regardless of the consequences.

 A character Limit Breaking does not lose their faculties, nor do they forget their Intimacies—but those are simply *secondary* to their Great